dts-hosting/terraform-aws-cspace/README.md

 For all configuration options review the [variables file](modules/backend/variables.tf).

+### Outputs

+`hostnames`: A list of hostnames that should be used to generate DNS records.

 ### Understanding `profiles`

-This module generates load balancer routes and DNS names off of `profiles`.
+This module generates load balancer routes and hostnames off of `profiles`.
 There are two distinct code paths depending on how the `profiles` variable is set, so it's important to know the difference.